 A large percentage of this ecoregion falls under formal protection both in Namibia and Angola.
 The Skeleton Coast National Park stretches 500 km along the northern coast of Namibia.
 The park contains the three main vegetation units found within the Kaokoveld Desert (gravel plains, sand dunes, and dry riverbeds).
 In Angola, the Namibe Partial Reserve (4,450 km2) and the Iona National Park (15,150 km2) cover most of the northern portion of the ecoregion.

 The southeastern Kaokoveld was once under protection in “Game Reserve No. 2,” which originally covered 80,000 km2 and was the largest nature reserve in the world.
-Much of Game Reserve No. 2 was degazetted in 1963, but it is now regaining conservation status through a mosaic of informally protected conservancies that stretch from the Skeleton Coast Park, and into the Kunene including Merienfluss and Orupembe communal conservancies.
+Much of Game Reserve No. 2 was degazetted in 1963, but it is now regaining conservation status through a mosaic of informally protected conservancies that stretch from the Skeleton Coast Park and into the Kunene including Merienfluss and Orupembe communal conservancies.

 The Namibian side of the Kaokoveld Desert has remained relatively intact because of its arid conditions and consequent low population density.
 To the east, the Ovahimba, who are nomadic pastoralists, primarily inhabit the ecoregion.
-Their impact to the habitats has been local, mainly through the collection of wood and medicinal, edible, and culturally important plants.
+Their impact on the habitats has been local, mainly through the collection of wood and medicinal, edible, and culturally important plants.

 The biggest threat posed by the Ovahimba is through seasonal overgrazing by their cattle.
 The biggest threat to the Namibian side of the Kaokoveld Desert is from wildlife poaching.
 The 30-year civil war in Angola has left the Angolan side of the Kaokoveld Desert open to poachers, human settlement, and agriculture.
 There are several hundred Ovahimba pastoralists with more than 3,000 head of livestock within the Iona National Park.

-The priority conservation actions for the next decade will be to: 1) strengthen wildlife law and enhance enforcement capacity to prevent poaching and illegal trade in wildlife products; 2) build capacities of local communities to manage sustainable conservancies and encourage active participation; and 3) encourage sustainable rangeland management practices, for example grazing rotations.
+The priority conservation actions for the next decade will be to 1) strengthen wildlife law and enhance enforcement capacity to prevent poaching and illegal trade in wildlife products, 2) build capacities of local communities to manage sustainable conservancies and encourage active participation, and 3) encourage sustainable rangeland management practices, for example grazing rotations.